 Václav Havel Airport Prague enjoys the status of one of Europe's fastest growing airports in the category of 10 to 25 million passengers handled.
 Pre-pandemic, this international air hub used to handle over 15 million passengers annually.
-Currently, due to the COVID-19 disease, there are over four million passengers handled per year.
-Throughout the year, passengers are able to choose from the offer of almost 50 airlines connecting Prague directly with more than 120 destinations around the world.
+Currently, due to the COVID-19 disease, there are over ten million passengers handled per year.
+Throughout the year, passengers are able to choose from the offer more than 50 airlines connecting Prague directly with more than 130 destinations around the world.
 Furthermore, eight regular cargo carriers and dozens of companies providing charter flights operate from the airport.
-Prague Airport employs approximately 2,300 workers, with an estimated more than 14,000 additional people being employed by companies active at the airport or linked to its operations.
+Prague Airport employs approximately 2,400 workers, with an estimated more than 14,000 additional people being employed by companies active at the airport or linked to its operations.

 Prague Airport, joint stock company, was established in February 2008 as part of the privatization transformation from the state-owned company Správa Letiště Praha, s.p.
 From 2011 until 2018, Prague Airport, joint stock company, was incorporated in the holding structure of the Czech Aeroholding Group.
 In 2018, the Group structure was simplified.
 Within the framework of a merger, selected holding companies, including Czech Aeroholding, were dissolved and their assets were transferred to the successor company Prague Airport.
 The Company bodies comprise a four-member Board of Directors and a six-member Supervisory Board.